Learning to Optimize: A Primer and A Benchmark: Model-Based L2O Approaches

 \subsubsection{Capacity}

-To the best of our knowledge, \cite{sun2017learning} is the first effort on theories of L2O.
-It approximates a traditional method WMMSE with a full-connected neural network and proves that the output of the neural network can be arbitrarily close to the result of WMMSE as long as the number of layers and units in the network is large enough.
+To our best knowledge, \cite{sun2017learning} is the first effort on theories of L2O.
+It approximates a traditional method WMMSE (weighted minimum mean square error) with a fully-connected neural network and proves that the output of the neural network can be arbitrarily close to the result of WMMSE as long as its number of layers and units is large enough.
 In other words, this work estimates the approximation capacity of the neural network.

-Approximation capacity is a generic notion in deep learning study.
+Approximation capacity is a generic notion in machine learning.
 Specifically for L2O, \textbf{convergence} can be used to describe the model capacity: \emph{Do there exist parameters $\{\theta^k\}_k$ in (\ref{eq:model-unroll}) that make $\{x^k\}$ converge better than classic optimization algorithms as $k\to \infty$?} The work \cite{Chen_Liu_Wang_Yin_2018} adopts this way to describe the convergence of L2O on the sparse recovery problem and give a convergence rate of LISTA which is better than that of classic algorithms ISTA/FISTA. \cite{LiuChenWangYin2019_alista,wu2019sparse,Aberdam_Golts_Elad_2020,ablin2019learning,yang2020learning,zarka2019deep} improve the theoretical result of LISTA by designing delicate models, in another word, designing operator $T$ in (\ref{eq:model-unroll}). \cite{xie2019differentiable} analyzes the convergence rate of differentiable linearized ADMM.

 Instead of studying parameters $\theta^k$, another approach to establish convergence is to propose mathematical conditions on the operators (for example, operator $T$ in (\ref{eq:model-unroll}) and operator $H$ in (\ref{eq:pnp-admm-1})) in the models.
 These mathematical conditions should not only guarantee the convergence but also can be satisfied practically. \cite{ryu2019plug} proposes a continuity condition that can be satisfied by specifically designed training method. \cite{chen2020learnable} assumes smoothness of the operator that is satisfied by choosing smooth activation functions in a neural network (e.g., the sigmoid function). \cite{mukherjee2020learned} assumes convexity of the regularizer in their math proof and proposes to parameterize the regularizer by a convex neural network. \cite{heaton2020projecting} proves the convergence under assumptions about the manifold and sufficient representation by the sampled data, which are usually satisfied in practice.